Skip to Content

 Only marital property will be divided, and each spouse will keep his or her own separate property.
 Marital property is all property acquired during the marriage, the income of each party during the marriage, and property purchased with marital assets.
 The retirement benefits of each spouse which were earned during the marriage and the appreciation of property are considered marital property in the divorce proceeding.

-What if My Partner Hides Assets?
+What to Do If Your Partner Hides Assets?

 During property division cases, spouses have a fiduciary duty to one another.
 Neither party can tamper with, sell, or destroy marital property without the knowledge of their spouse without incurring legal penalties.